elikaranja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 13-change_group creates a script that changes the group owner to school for the file hello.\
 File 100-change_owner_and_group creates a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.\
 File 101-symbolic_link_permissions creates a script that changes the owner and the group owner of _hello to vincent and staff respectively.\
+File 102-if_only creates a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.\